-Intercollegiate sports for men include basketball, baseball, rodeo, soccer, track and crosscountry, cheerleading and wrestling.
+Intercollegiate sports for men include basketball, baseball, soccer, track and cross-country, cheerleading and wrestling.
 Women participate in volleyball, basketball, track, soccer, softball, cross-country, cheerleading and rodeo.
-Pratt Community College competes in the Jayhawk Conference of the National Junior College Athletic Association and in the Central Plains Region of the National Collegiate Rodeo Association.
-In addition to the Dennis Lesh Sports Arena which seats 2,500, PCC has one of the finest rodeo facilities in the state, featuring both the Agricultural Activities Center and Huffman Outdoor Arena.
+Pratt Community College competes in the Jayhawk Conference of the National Junior College Athletic Association.
+In addition to the Dennis Lesh Sports Arena which seats 2,500.
 Stanion Baseball Field seats approximately 500.
 The softball team competes at Jerry Angood Field in Pratt's Lemon Park.
 The Men's and Women's Soccer Team competes on the field on the east side of PCC's main campus.